 It is why she felt like she was on a hamster wheel running and not getting anywhere!

-She did have a toe issue because she has tightness in her plantar fascia that needs to be address.
+She did have a toe issue because she has tightness in her plantar fascia that needs to be addressed.
 No one looked for the tightness in her lower leg except the massage therapist, but here is the deal..
-You have to put massage together with the correct exercise to strengthening the muscles around the foot so the foot can take the load of walking without hurting.
+You have to put massage together with the correct exercise to strengthen the muscles around the foot so the foot can take the load of walking without hurting.